Antios/antios-website/src/content/posts/ghostbot/ghostbot.md

 !login_with_token will just take a token parameter and login with it
 ```

-We first get the list of users
+I first got the list of users

 ![userlist](./img/userlist.png "userlist")

-We try every user with !info and we can get a result for each except for Elsfa7 Elmrta7 which needs admin user to use it.
+I tried every user with !info and got a result for each except for **Elsfa7 Elmrta7** which needs admin user to use it.
 This is probably where the flag will be (it was).

 ![notauth](./img/notauth.png "notauth")

-We try to do some JWT bypasses and brute force to try and get the key but it dosent work so then we dig deeper.
+I tried to do some JWT bypasses and brute force to try and get the key but it dosent work so then I dug deeper.

+> [!IMPORTANT]
-If we click on 7amoksha’s profile we’ll see that his careless actions have caused him to become a victim of the hacker.
+> If you click on **7amoksha**’s profile you'll see that his careless actions have caused him to become a victim of the hacker.

 ![victim](./img/victim.png "victim")

 The URL Topgg is a Discord bot website but the actual link is invalid.
-However, with the new name Apachei we can use it to get some more info.
+However, with the new name **Apachei** I used it to get some more info.
-We do a Sherlock search and get a ton of links.
+I did a Sherlock search and got a ton of links.
 The only useful one is the Github.

 ![sherlock](./img/sherlock.png "sherlock")